 DRYFTA

 Dryfta is an event management tool designed to support conferences and academic-style events.
-It offers modules that allow you to manage aspects of your events, including registration, abstract submission and paper review, scheduling, and live engagement (polls, chat, Q&A).
+It offers modules that allow you to manage aspects of your events, including registration, abstract submission and peer review, scheduling, and live engagement (polls, chat, Q&A).
 The platform also provides an efficient event CRM that enables organizations to manage attendee and speaker data, segment contacts, send targeted communications, and view real-time analytics.

 Additionally, Dryfta enables both virtual and hybrid events by allowing users to create online sessions that can be paired with in-person session options.
 The tool offers self-serve dashboards for authors/reviewers, attendees, and staff at large events.
 It provides private cloud/on-premises solutions (with high levels of customization, security, and compliance) for large enterprise customers, giving complete control over data, branding, and technology infrastructure.